Live Public Performance…

 If I make Omega and Alpha sound a mixed bag, this is because it is.
 But at such a magnificent performance one forgave almost anything – except some ghastly tuning in the wind and strings (lower, especially) from the modest-sized orchestra in the earlier part of the evening.
 At those points, omega for them.
 Alpha for the brass and percussion.”

 We are proud to say that one of our fantastic singers, Gerard, will be performing in this production.
-The performance is taking place in the beautiful setting of Well’s Cathedral, Somerset on 13th April 2013.
+The performance took place in the beautiful setting of Well’s Cathedral, Somerset on 13th April.

 Tickets are now on sale for the production but will without a doubt sell out fast so don’t miss your opportunity to see this wonderful live performance, and have the chance to meet the performers after the show!